substantic/rain/docs/guide/user.rst

       session.submit()           # Submit task graph

       result = t.output.fetch()  # Download result from the server
-      print(result)              # Prints b'Hello world!'
+      print(result.get_bytes())  # Prints b'Hello world!'

 By default, Rain automatically removes data objects that are no longer needed for further computation.
 Method ``keep()`` sets a flag to a given data object that instructs the server to keep the object until the client does not explicitly frees it.
-An object is freed when the session is closed or when ``unkeep()`` method is called.
+An object can be freed when the session is closed or when ``unkeep()`` method is called.
 Method ``keep()`` may be called only before the submit.
 Method ``unkeep()`` may be called on any "kept" object any time.

-Kept objects can be fetched to the client by method ``fetch()``.
-If the object is not finished yet, the method blocks until the object is not finished.
+If method ``fetch()`` is called and the object has not been finished yet, the method blocks until the object is not finished.
 Note that because of that, we did not use ``wait_all()`` in this example.

 Inter-task dependencies